knh11545/commandline4expertsearchers/README.md

 1. Save your search results as a list of PMIDs as a file, e.g. pmid.txt.
-2. On the command-line with bash run
+2. On the command line with bash run

 ```bash
 cat pmid.txt | epost -db pubmed | efetch -format xml > medline.xml